 To be clear, entrepreneurship has been and continues to be a part of the modern German economy.
 Today, approximately 2,900 start-ups are launched in Germany annually.
 For the start-up ecosystem to deliver next-level change, however, the already high dynamic of the start-up ecosystem will almost certainly have to be accelerated.

 On its current trajectory, start-ups could create just over €1 trillion in value until 2030.
-With a 50 percent increase in founding activity, start-ups could create another €500 million (Exhibit 1), but just adding more start-ups is only part of the strategy.
+With a 50 percent increase in founding activity, start-ups could create another €500 billion (Exhibit 1), but just adding more start-ups is only part of the strategy.
 Start-ups could become more successful.
 According to a major new McKinsey research effort, supporting the launch of more start-ups and investing in the success of start-ups could generate a total of €2.3 trillion in value and create 1.44 million jobs by 2030—almost twice as many as would exist at the current pace of creation and success.

 More start-ups, please